Phone Sales Tips and a Look at Active Listening for Sales Professionals

 When you walk in the door with your head down, no energy, excuses ready to fire — you have already lost the day.

-RELATED: 36 Motivational Sales Quotes to Inspire Your Team in 2020
+RELATED: 36 Motivational Sales Quotes to Inspire Your Team

 Treat each day as a blank canvas.
 When that door opens, you need to bring a positive attitude to the table.